Scroll to the bottom of the page for today’s task!

 Quoted from: Louise Labé, Complete Poetry and Prose: A Bilingual Edition, ed.
 Deborah Lesko Baker and with translations by Annie Finch (Chicago: University of Chicago Press, 2006)

-Further poems about or inspired by volcanoes, from all kinds of periods, languages, and cultures, can be found here.
+See further poems about volcanoes or inspired by volcanoes, from all kinds of periods, languages and cultures.

 So what about volcanoes in music?
 As well as playing on the imagery and sound patterning in similar ways to poetry, songs can reproduce through sonic or kinetic anaphones (when music mimics ‘real’ sounds or movements, respectively) the unpredictable explosions of a volcano, or it might be surprisingly placid.